-The law entitles disabled individuals to keep money in a special trust called a Supplemental Needs Trust or Special Needs Trust.
+The law entitles disabled individuals to keep money in a special trust called a Special Needs Trust or Supplemental Needs Trust.
 This is a special type of trust designed only for disabled people to provide extra things that are not paid for by government programs.
-A Supplemental Needs Trust may maintain for the disabled person an unlimited amount of money without affecting, eliminating or reducing their government benefits.
+A Special Needs Trust may maintain for the disabled person an unlimited amount of money without affecting, eliminating or reducing their government benefits.

-The Supplemental Needs Trusts can pay for things like:
+The Special Needs Trusts can pay for things like:

-This type of trust is a viable option in cases involving proceeds from a malpractice or personal injury lawsuit.
+This type of trust is a viable option in cases involving proceeds from a malpractice or personal injury lawsuit or an inheritance.
 These proceeds can be deposited into a Supplemental Needs Trust without having a negative impact on government benefit eligibility.

 A Pooled Trust is a type of Supplemental Needs Trust which is administered by a non-profit organization.
 The funds are held in an account for the benefit of a person with special needs.